 How You Can Get Involved

-Use the Questions tool to ask questions and make suggestions.
+Use the questions tool to ask questions and make suggestions.
 You can also email contactus@ktc.nt.gov.au or call Matthew Fleming on 08 8972 5500

 Share My concern is whether the pathway will be closed for unnessessarily long periods during the wet season.
 Each year the low level bridge is kept closed for far too long even though the bridge is no longer under water. on FacebookShare My concern is whether the pathway will be closed for unnessessarily long periods during the wet season.
 Each year the low level bridge is kept closed for far too long even though the bridge is no longer under water. on TwitterShare My concern is whether the pathway will be closed for unnessessarily long periods during the wet season.
 Each year the low level bridge is kept closed for far too long even though the bridge is no longer under water. on LinkedinEmail My concern is whether the pathway will be closed for unnessessarily long periods during the wet season.
 Each year the low level bridge is kept closed for far too long even though the bridge is no longer under water. link